Weib (ger) - woman, wife

 alms - charitable relief of the poor, charity

-para - a small Turkish coin, the fortieth part of a piastre + Peter's pence - contribution to the Roman Catholic Church.
+para - a small Turkish coin, the fortieth part of a piastre

 till - to

-saggarth (Anglo-Irish) = sagart (Irish) - priest (from Latin sacerdos) [Joyce's note: 'saggarth'] + (notebook 1924): 'family priest' → Jespersen: The Growth and Structure of the English Language 45 (sec.
+soggarth - a priest + saggarth (Anglo-Irish) = sagart (Irish) - priest (from Latin sacerdos) [Joyce's note: 'saggarth'] + (notebook 1924): 'family priest' → Jespersen: The Growth and Structure of the English Language 45 (sec.
 44): 'For 'chaplain' we have handpreost or hiredpreost ('family-priest')' (Old English).

 resign - to relinquish, surrender, give up, or hand over (one's life, being, soul, etc.)

-put off - to take off, rid oneself of + Joyce's note: 'took off his body'.
+put off - to take off, rid oneself of

 remainders - remains, esp. of ancient buildings.
 (Common in 17th c.)

-scrap heap - discard, oblivion, the place to which useless things are relegated; to consign to the scrap heap
+scrap heap - discard, oblivion, the place to which useless things are relegated; to consign to the scrap heap.

 chirping - the action of the verb chirp (lit.
 Of birds and certain insects)